Blog Diets Pregnancy Diet Menu: Simplify Your Meal Choices to Get the Most Nutrients for You and Your Baby

 See also

-Fats should make up about 30 percent of a pregnant woman’s diet during her second and third trimesters.
-Healthy fat sources olive oil, avocado, nut butter, oily fish, grass-fed butter, and full-fat dairy products are all great options.
-Healthy fats with omega-3 fatty acids are especially important for your baby’s brain development after birth (11).
+Expectant mothers should consume up to 30% of their daily calorie intake from healthy fats and oils (14).
+Healthy fat sources olive oil, avocado, nut butter, oily fish, grass-fed butter, and full-fat dairy products, are all great options.
+Healthy fats with omega-3 fatty acids are particularly important for your baby’s brain development after birth (5).

 See also